 The venue comprises a wine retail space with a tasting area and seating for 16-18 on the ground floor and tables outside.
 There is an intimate semi-private tasting room for 8 alongside a seating area for 12 – 14 in the cellar.

-Sager & Wilde, East London
+Sager & Wilde, Hackney